On-Device Intelligence for 5G RAN: Knowledge Transfer and Federated Learning enabled UE-Centric Traffic Steering: Simulation Settings and Results

 In Fig. \ref{fig9}, the average delay of GBR traffic and throughput of non-GBR traffic under different numbers of UEs are shown.
 With FLI and proposed KT-FLUC algorithms, there is no significant change in delay while the throughput will decrease when the number of UEs increases.
 This is because GBR traffic has a higher priority than non-GBR traffic, demonstrating that the traffic has been directed more effectively.
 In summary, the proposed KT-FLUC algorithm can consistently achieve the lowest packet delay and the highest throughput with different UE numbers.
 When the average UE number is 45, the proposed KT-FLUC algorithm can achieve 24\% lower delay and 43\% higher throughput compared with DIL algorithm.
 Also, with the proposed knowledge transfer scheme, it can achieve 10\% lower delay and 10\% higher throughput compared with FLI algorithm.

 Table \ref{table2} further compares the running time of the KT-FLUC algorithm and the FLI algorithm.
 It shows the running time of different modules of the framework over 500 TTIs.
+In this table, the other time includes all other processes during the simulation, the PRB scheduling, and the data transmission.
 It can be observed that the knowledge transfer time of FLI is larger than KT-FLUC since the expert model will cause additional computational workload.
 However, the parallel running method used by KT-FLUC can efficiently reduce the federated learning time and total running time of the framework.
 Although extra calculation steps are introduced in KT-FLUC, it can still reduce the total running by 10\%.